mothur/mothur.github.io/_wiki/rename.seqs.md

 The taxonomy parameter allows you to provide an associated taxonomy file.

+### list

+The list parameter allows you to provide an associated list file.

 ### delim

 The delim parameter allow you to enter the character or characters you